-Topology Requirements / Notes
+Topology Requirements/Notes

-- The RIPs must be on a different subnet to the VIP this can achieved by using 2 IP addresses assigned to a single interface, or two separate interfaces (in the above example, eth1 = 192.168.2.1 and eth0 = 192.168.4.1) - Configure each Layer 7 VIP to listen on 1 port e.g. port 80.
-Then configure the same Real Servers for both VIPs - TProxy for HAProxy must be enabled using the WUI option: Cluster Configuration > Layer 7 Advanced Configuration and setting Transparent Proxy to 'On' - For VIP2, TProxy for STunnel must be enabled by checking the Proxy Protocol option when creating or modifying the VIP - For the STunnel VIP, TProxy must be enabled by checking the Set as Transparent Proxy option when creating or modifying the VIP - On the Real Servers, the default gateway must be configured to be an IP address on the load balancer.
-When using a clustered pair, this should be a floating IP to allow failover to the slave
+- A 2-arm configuration must be used, i.e. the VIPs must be on a different subnet to the RIPs this can achieved by using 2 IP addresses assigned to a single interface, or two separate interfaces (in the above example, eth1 = 192.168.1.1 and eth0 = 192.168.2.1) - Configure each Layer 7 VIP (VIP1 & VIP2) to listen on the same port, e.g. port 80.
+Set the IP address for VIP2 to a convenient value.
+Alternatively, set the IP address for VIP2 the same as VIP1 and use a different port, e.g. port 81 - Configure the same Real Servers for both VIP1 and VIP2 making sure that the Real Server Port field is set and not left blank - TProxy for HAProxy must be enabled using the WebUI menu option: Cluster Configuration > Layer 7 Advanced Configuration and setting Transparent Proxy to 'On' - For VIP2, the proxy protocol must be enabled by checking the Accept Proxy Protocol option when modifying the VIP.
+Once this is enabled, it won't be possible to browse to VIP2 on port 80 directly, it will only work when accessed via the Stunnel VIP (VIP3). - Configure the STunnel VIP (VIP3) to listen on the same IP as VIP1.
+Clients connect to a single IP address listening on port 80 & 443.
+Set the Back-end IP address and port to VIP2 - The proxy protocol must also be enabled for the STunnel VIP (VIP3).
+This is done by checking the Enable Proxy Protocol option when creating or modifying the VIP - On the Real Servers, the default gateway must be configured to be an IP address on the load balancer.
+When using a clustered pair, this should be a floating IP to allow failover to the slave appliance - If you want to enable HTTP to HTTPS redirection, enable Force to HTTPS on VIP1